moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # AI Computing Environment

-  The following is the key requirements of the Deep Learning system for running the Neural Network
+  The following are the key requirements of the Deep Learning system for running the Neural Network

   - Python 3.6
   - nVidia CUDA driver 9.0